1ns4w/static-typing-python3/README.md

 pip install -r requirements.txt
 ```

-## 4. Try mypy
+## 4. Run mypy

-Run any of the samples and make sure to use static typing from now on!
+Use mypy to look for errors in your files without having to run them:
 ```
 mypy ./samples/first_example.py
 ```